-Connection - refers to efforts to ensure that families actually access a health care provider.
+Utilization - refers to efforts to ensure that families actually access a health care provider.
 It is widely recognized that enrollment in a health insurance program does not guarantee access to care.
 Some children do not receive services through their designated primary care provider (PCP) because their families have problems navigating the health care system, identifying a PCP that is convenient and appropriate, or have language and transportation barriers.
-Activities to connect families to health care include:
+Activities to help families utilize health care include: